Swasth-Apps/swasth.co/src/pages/blog/mindfulness-in-dbt.md

 ## What is mindfulness?

 Mindfulness is paying attention to your present while observing your emotions with a nonjudgmental stance.
-When you practicemindfulness, you focus on your experiences and become productive at the same time.
+When you practice mindfulness, you focus on your experiences and become productive at the same time.

 Imagine arriving at work but not remembering the car ride till there.
 You didn't have to think much about the order of your actions like, "first, I open the car door, and then I insert my key in the ignition, etc." You automatically performed those actions and found yourself at work.
 This phenomenon is called being in a state of autopilot when you do things out of habit, mindlessly.
 Mindfulness is just the opposite of being on autopilot, where you observe and label different thoughts and manage difficult emotions without being self-critical.